Sydney

 The year ahead

 In terms of working arrangements, from the job seeker’s perspective, there is higher demand for more working from home options and general flexibility – but although this is the case, we are finding that the majority of companies are enforcing a return to the office (3-5 days per week).
-In a tougher market this may work, but Australia still has a skills shortage, so when the market lifts we suspect employers that offer less flexibility will suffer.
+In a tougher market this may work, but Australia still has a skills shortage, so when the market lifts, we suspect employers that offer less flexibility will suffer.
 Fully remote work only seems to be available to candidates who are willing to take pay cuts to work from home entirely.

 Looking at top skills right now, cybersecurity is in high demand.
 As Australia is a wealthy country and a fast adopter of new technologies, it’s an attractive target for cyber criminals.
 The government wants Australia to be “a world leader” in cybersecurity by 2030.
 State government agencies will have to scale up to address (and get in front of), an increase in frequency and complexity of attacks, and as such, cybersecurity will be an area to watch out for over the next few years.
 The Albanese government’s Clare O’Neil (Minister for Home Affairs and Minister for Cyber Security) has already described cyber threats as, “the fastest growing threat that we face as a nation”.
-Part of the funding allocated will be invested in a threat sharing platform for the health sector which will drive some demand in eHealth for skilled contingent labour in 2024. $586.9 million has been announced for the “action plan”, which runs to 2030.
-Local government agencies and Universities are already working through the implications highlighted in the Security of Critical Infrastructure Act and planning investment accordingly.
+Part of the funding allocated will be invested in a threat sharing platform for the health sector which will drive some demand in eHealth for skilled contingent labor in 2024. $586.9 million has been announced for the “action plan”, which runs until 2030.
+Local government agencies and universities are already working on the implications highlighted in the Security of Critical Infrastructure Act and planning investment accordingly.
 This includes hiring in this space.

 Discover salaries